 Everyone loves the feel of snuggly PJs on a cold night.
 But many children in the Ottawa area don’t have that simple luxury.

 Take your little ones on a shopping spree for a complete set of flannels or fleecies – with or without footies!
-Have them choose a pair a child their age might enjoy, and drop them off at one of the locations listed on the Pyjama Drive web site.
-Then, watch your donation double as JD Swallow matches your donation pair-for-pair!
+Have them choose a pair a child their age might enjoy, and drop them off at one of the locations listed on the Pyjama Drive website.

 3. Make Giving a Snap!
 (Crackle! and Pop!)